Prabhjot-Singh-4444/Prabh-Weather-Forecast-System/README.md

 - 🚀 Fully deployable in under 20 minutes

----

-## 🙌 Final Words

-From zero to a fully working weather app deployed on AWS — you just built and deployed a real-world system.
-Keep experimenting and building more cloud apps!

-> Built with 💙 by Prabhjot Singh
+> Built 💙 by Prabhjot Singh